Countering Hate: Nordic Conference on Hate Speech

 Countering Hate Speech

-13:30 – Democratic Resistance Against Racism and Anti-Semitism, Peder Nustad, Head of Education at the Centerfor Studies of Holocaust and Religious Minorities and Project Leader of Dembra
+13:30 – Presentation of Dembra, a project offering guidance and courses for schools for the prevention of exclusion, hatespeech and antidemocratic attitudes, Peder Nustad, Head of Education at the Centerfor Studies of Holocaust and Religious Minorities and Project Leader of Dembra

 13:45 – Code of Ethics Against the Sharing of Offensive Material , Annette Bonde, Chief Consultant, Danish Ministry of Education

 14:00 – Counter Narratives in Response to Hate Speech, Youths From the Stop Hate Speech Campaign in the Nordic Countries

 14:20 – Launch of Info Material on Hate Speech , Bjørn Lescher-Nuland, Acting Head of the Euqality Department, The Norwegian Directorate for Children, Youth and Family Affairs

 What Can or Should We Accept in the Public Debate?

 14:55 – Why Do We Have to Defend the Freedom of Expression?
 Tora Aasland, Head of the Norwegian UNESCO Comission

 15:10 – What Can or Should We Accept in the Public Debate?
 Is There a Difference Between the Nordic Countries of What is Acceptable in the Public Debate?
 What Can Be Done to Prevent and Counter Hate Speech in the Media?